SirPlease/ZoneMod/README.md

 * Admin Tips:
  * l4d2_playstats needs to be loaded after readyup or it won't function properly, in many matchmodes this plugin is loaded before readyup which breaks the Rank System.
  * The previously distributed l4d2_weapon_attributes doesn't reset values after config unload, to fix this in other configs simply copy the version used in this config (optional/zonemod/l4d2_weapon_attributes) to your optional folder.
+ * bequiet.smx is a very useful plugin to keep chat clean, if you decide to load in other configs, make sure it's loaded before other plugins.

 - - - -
 ### Bug / Exploit Fixes ###